Directions and industry requirements are regularly updated

 - are subject to any isolation directions (such as isolation, quarantine or in relation to travel)

-The Staff coronavirus (COVID-19) health questionnaire on the Business Victoria website is a useful screening tool for employers and drivers.
+The Staff coronavirus (COVID-19) health questionnaire on the Coronavirus Victoria website is a useful screening tool for employers and drivers.

 An employer’s duty to eliminate or reduce risks associated with exposure to coronavirus (COVID-19) so far as is reasonably practicable includes ensuring that: